Phil-Venter/essentio-core/README.md

 It's deliberately small—extend it yourself.
 Add your middleware, improve error handling, or replace components entirely.
 Fork it, mold it to your project, or just tweak what irritates you.

-Zen\Core is a base, not a cage.
+Essentio is a base, not a cage.

 ## License